 Find the ULTIMATE LAMINATING BUNDLE here that includes a machine and all sizes of pouches!

-You can also order these online at Target and use store curbside pick up to grab it same day!
+You can also order these online at Target and use store curbside pick up to grab it the same day!

 How to Use a Laminator

 Home laminators are small in size.
 They are similar to an older inkjet printer.
 It is super lightweight and the controls are pretty basic.
+Buttons may be digitized and there may be an LCD display on more expensive laminators.

 Mine has an on/off switch then a switch to choose the thickness of your laminating pouches and then a power and ready light.
+Basic works best for me!

 The power light illuminates when you turn the on/off switch to on and when the machine has warmed up, the ready light will come on.